-For the past eighteen years I have used the Toshiba/NSTA ExploraVision collaboration model in structuring our school’s Extracurricular Research and Development Teams.
+For the past twenty-one years I have used the Toshiba/NSTA ExploraVision collaboration model in structuring our school’s Extracurricular Research and Development Teams.
 The ExploraVision model encourages my students to take ownership in knowledge they’ve acquired and collaboratively apply that knowledge, combined with their creativity, to solve real world problems.

 Toshiba/NSTA ExploraVision competition requires groups of two to four students to collaborate in the development of a future technology prototype, research background regarding the current technologies incorporated, discuss technological strides required for their proposed technology to become a reality, assess the potential positive and negative societal impacts of their technology, and develop a set of five storyboards for presentation of that technology.

 Students research the issue, current technologies associated with that issue, historical background behind those technologies, develop a collective vision of how the issue can be addressed within the next twenty years, and assemble that vision into a single overview document with five storyboards that they will incorporate into a website should they move to the final round.

 A complete first round entry consists of a paper not exceeding eleven pages in length and the previously mentioned set of five storyboards.
 The paper must include an abstract, a present technology overview, history, future technology section including the scientific principles involved in the workings of their proposed technology, required scientific breakthroughs, a brief summary of three alternative ideas or features considered but rejected, a summary of the team’s design process, an overview of both positive and negative consequences of the proposed new technology, a bibliography, and five web graphics that communicate and promote their future technology vision.
 Style and storyboard requirements are clearly stated.
 Every year deviation from those requirements results in disqualification of many teams.